bento-platform/bento/docs/installation.md

 ./bentoctl.bash init-auth
 ```

+After running `init-auth`, be sure to put all client secrets into your `local.env` file!

-**If using an external identity provider**, only start the cluster's gateway
+**If using an external identity provider**, only start the cluster's gateway after setting various `*_CLIENT_SECRET`
-after setting `CLIENT_SECRET` in your local environment file:
+variables in your local environment file:

 ```bash
 ./bentoctl.bash run gateway